A Rough Path Perspective on Renormalization: Translation of branched rough paths

 Of course it is not clear from the above that the identity map $\id : \bullet_0 \mapsto \bullet_0$ can extend in a non-trivial way to an algebra morphism on all of $\BDual \mapsto \BDual$, but such extensions will always exist due to Remark~\ref{remark:freeAlgebra}. \end{example}

-In what follows, we address this non-uniqueness issue by demanding a finer structure on the extension of $M$, namely that $M : \BB^* \mapsto \BB^*$ is a \emph{pre-Lie algebra} morphism.
-The notion of a pre-Lie algebra will be recalled in the following subsection, and the significance of preserving the pre-Lie product on $\BB^*$ will be made precise in Section~\ref{subsec:effectsRDEs}.
+In what follows, we address this non-uniqueness issue by demanding a finer structure on the extension of $M$, namely that $M : \BB^* \rightarrow \BB^*$ is a \emph{pre-Lie algebra} morphism.
+The notion of a pre-Lie algebra will be recalled in the following subsection, and the significance of preserving the pre-Lie product on $\BB^*$ is first seen when establishing a dual characterization of $M$ (Proposition \ref{prop:adjointMv}), and then again in Section~\ref{subsec:effectsRDEs} when studying the impact on (rough) differential equations.
 For now we simply state that this is a natural condition to demand given the role of pre-Lie algebras in control theory and Butcher series~\cite{Calaque11,Manchon11}.